 1. Tableau Public

-Tableau Public is a simple and intuitive and tool which offers intriguing insights through data visualization.
+Tableau Public is a simple and intuitive and tool that offers intriguing insights through data visualization.
 With this tool you can do:

 - You can publish interactive data visualizations to the web for free.